 LITTLE ELK CREEK VILLAGE HOME OWNERS ASSOCIATION DITCH MAINTENANCE POLICY AND PROCEDURE

-The following Ditch Maintenance Policy and Procedure was adopted by the Board of Trustees of the Little Elk Creek Village Home Owners Association ("Association"), at a regular meeting of the Board of Trustees held on March 15, 2024.
+The following Ditch Maintenance Policy and Procedure was adopted by the Board of Trustees of the Little Elk Creek Village Home Owners Association ("Association"), at a regular meeting of the Board of Trustees held on March 15, 2024, and updated at a regular meeting of the Board of Trustees held on July 10, 2024.

 WHEREAS, the Board of Trustees of the Association has the authority to adopt rules and regulations, pursuant to Article VII, Section 1 of the Bylaws and the Association’s Policy and Procedure regarding Adoption, Amendment, and Enforcement of Policies, Procedures, Rules and Regulations; and